Dvorneg/it/README.md

 - Divide equipment by organization
 - Error: Invalid username or password on English
 - add user service, refactor user repository
+- add guide company
+- link the user and the organization